Trouble sleeping is one of the most common conditions that first world citizens deal with today.

 2. Valerian Root

-Prescription drugs for anxiety like Xanax or Valium can also increase GABA in the brain, but they work in a more direct way.
+Prescription drugs like Xanax or Valium can also increase GABA in the brain, but they work in a more direct way.
 It’s as if these drugs force the existing GABA out into your brain

-For insomnia, it is best to stay on a valerian root supplementation regimen for at least two weeks to see how it can work for you.
+To promote better sleep, it is best to stay on a valerian root supplementation regimen for at least two weeks to see how it can work for you.
 Two hundred to five hundred milligrams seem to be ideal concentrations for those looking to get asleep soundly.
 You can take the herb directly within a capsule or brew one to four grams of dried herb in one cup of water for about 12 minutes to make a tea.

 3. Passion Flower

 Like lemon balm, it seems to be a nervous system relaxant that can promote feelings of comfort while reducing muscle spasms.
 Also like with L-theanine, alpha brain waves are facilitated, but in a more subtle way.
-This may be all you need for treating your insomnia, however.

 Passion flower can be taken as an extract in a tincture or liquid, as well as capsules with the dry herb.
 It can also be made into a tea, because this is another natural herb.
 You can boil the dry leaf or flower directly for a few minutes and then enjoy an hour before bed.